andrewsafa/kitcho-family/RAILWAY_DEPLOYMENT_GUIDE.md

 2. Click on "Variables"
 3. Add the following environment variables:
    - `NODE_ENV`: Set to `production`
-   - `SESSION_SECRET`: A long, random string for secure sessions
+   - `SESSION_SECRET`: A long, random string for secure sessions (e.g., use a password generator to create a 32+ character string)

-Railway automatically adds the `DATABASE_URL` variable when you provision a database, so you don't need to add it manually.
+Railway automatically adds several environment variables:
+- `DATABASE_URL`: Generated when you provision a PostgreSQL database
+- `PORT`: Assigned by Railway for your application to listen on
+- `RAILWAY_STATIC_URL`: The public URL of your deployed application
+- `RAILWAY_SERVICE_ID`: The unique ID of your service

+**Important**: Make sure to create and configure the PostgreSQL database BEFORE deploying your application.
+The application requires a valid DATABASE_URL to start properly.

 ## Step 4: Configure Deployment Settings